libproxy/libproxy/docs/build-howto.md

 # Compiling with Libproxy

-The current stable API provides a small synchronnous function set which makes it easy to add it to existing application and libraries.
+The current stable API provides a small synchronous function set which makes it easy to add it to existing application and libraries.

 The following example is written in C but can be translated as well to every other programming language thanks to gobject-introspection.
 Furthermore there are several language samples provided in 'docs/samples' and also linked here in this main documentation.